 How to Replace a Stolen Passport Fast

-If you apply by mail for a stolen passport replacement, you can expect to receive your new passport in 8-11 weeks.
-For an additional $60 government fee, you can request expedited service by mail, which will have your passport back to you in 5-8 weeks.
+If you apply by mail for a stolen passport replacement, you can expect to wait up to 10 weeks to receive your passport.
+For an additional $60 government fee, you can request expedited service by mail, which will have your passport back to you in 4-6 weeks.
 It is much faster to either go in person to a Passport Agency or use a passport expediting company for your stolen passport replacement.

 To visit one of the 26 Passport Agencies in the US you will need to make an appointment by calling the National Passport Information Center at 877-487-2778.
 If you want to avoid the hassle of making an appointment, driving into the city, and waiting for hours at a government office, you can use a passport expediting company.
 They are an easy and reliable option for anyone who needs the fastest expedited service for stolen passport replacement.